Brian Jones (politician)

 Brian W. Jones (born August 9, 1968) is an American politician serving in the California State Senate.
-A Republican, he represents the 40th State Senatorial district, encompassing most of inland San Diego County.
+A Republican, he represents the 40th district, encompassing most of inland San Diego County.
 He previously served in the California State Assembly, representing the 71st district, also encompassing most of inland San Diego County.
 Prior to being elected to the state assembly, he was a member of the Santee City Council.
 He is the highest ranking Republican in Californian government.

 Early life and education

 Born in Austin, Texas, Jones moved to California in 1978.
 Jones attended Santee Elementary, Cajon Park Middle School graduated from Santana High School where he was involved in Student Government and continued his education at Grossmont College before earning a bachelor's degree in business administration from San Diego State University in 1991.

 Career

 Prior to entering politics, he served as Commissioner of the Mobile Home Fair Practices Commission, President of the Kiwanis Key Club, and Secretary of San Diego 4-Wheelers, and a member of the Santee Parks and Recreation Committee.
 Professionally, Jones was a manager at Domino's Pizza and a licensed real estate salesperson.